Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/preregistration-entra.rst

         nitropy fido2 preregister entra -c config.json <username> --create-user

 Here the `<username>` could be the Email ID of the user (User principal in terms of Microsoft) or a part of it till before the `@` sign.
+The `--create-user` flag directs the tool to create the user if it does not exist in the Entra Tenant.

     .. figure:: ./images/prereg-entra/terminal.png
         :alt: App home